 The CARES Act offered eligible small businesses the opportunity to defer employer-paid Social Security taxes from March 27, 2020 until December 31, 2020.

-Justworks will stop collecting the employer portion of your Social Security taxes.
-Starting with the invoice of your next payroll, you will see a charge and a credit for the employer portion of your Social Security taxes.
+If you chose to opt into the Social Security tax deferral program, Justworks stopped collecting the employer portion of your Social Security taxes.
+On your following invoices, you will have seen a charge and a credit for the employer portion of your Social Security taxes.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.